hep-gc/cloudscheduler/docs/source/_utilities/schema_doc.rst

    This is my two paragraph title
    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

    This is paragragh one.
-It is not a very long paragragh but it is longer than paragraph two and it has a couple of bullets:
+It is not a very long paragragh but it is longer than paragraph two and it has a couple of bullets and sub-bullets:

    * Bullet 1.

+      #. numbered sub-bullet 1.

+      #. numbered sub-bullet 2.

    * Bullet 2..